 Approach Strengths Gaps Score (1 to 5) Potential actions and resources if score is 1 or 2 Ensuring safety There are clear safeguarding protocols in place to ensure pupils are safe during remote education.
 It is essential to have and communicate clear reporting routes so that children, teachers, parents and carers can raise any safeguarding concerns in relation to remote education.
+Lisa safespace@ Communicated home.
 Internet safety for all phases.
 (During registration time-assembly?)
 Signposting - pastoral leaders to add to.
 2 GOV.UK provides guidance on safeguarding and remote education during coronavirus (COVID-19).
 Schools should also refer to statutory guidance for schools and colleges on safeguarding children.
 Online safety If the school chooses to provide remote education using live streaming and pre-recorded videos, teachers understand how to keep children safe whilst they are online.
-Internet safety for all phases.
+Lisa safespace@ Communicated home Internet safety for all phases.
 (During registration time-assembly?)
 Signposting - pastoral leaders to add to.
 GOV.UK provides guidance on: safeguarding and remote education during coronavirus (COVID-19). teaching online safety in schools.
 Wellbeing Leaders, teachers and pupils are aware of how to spot potential wellbeing or mental health issues and how to respond.
 There are regular catch ups with pupils, one to one and via assemblies, particularly for those that are most vulnerable.
-Students have the opportunity to ask for a tutor/Head of Year phone call each day through the attendance welfare tracker.
-Tutors make contact with parents at least once a week.
-Pupils have three live tutor periods a week.
-Vulnerable students are monitored and tracked by key workers and a bespoke tracking and monitoring package of support.
-4 GOV.UK provides advice on supporting pupil wellbeing during remote education.
+Neil & pastoral leads GOV.UK provides advice on supporting pupil wellbeing during remote education.
 Data management The school has appropriate data management systems in place which comply with the General Data Protection Regulation (GDPR).
-GOV.UK provides guidance to support schools: with data protection activity, including compliance with GDPR to be cyber secure
+Becky and Clare GOV.UK provides guidance to support schools: • with data protection activity, including compliance with GDPR • to be cyber secure Behaviour and attitude There are clear rules for behaviour during remote lessons and activities.
+Pupils know them and teachers monitor and enforce them.
+Neil GOV.UK provides guidance on behaviour expectations in schools.